Do you have an online business? Would you like to increase your online visibility and grow your business at a faster pace?

 A sales funnel is the step-by-step process your prospects go through from the initial contact until they become a buying customer.
 It portrays the sales process from the awareness stage to the action stage.

-Advantages & Disadvantages of a Website
+Pros & Cons of a Website

 Ability to reach a wider audience